R-enum Revisited: Speedup and Extension for Context-Sensitive Repeats and Net Frequencies

-With this terminology, an NSMR is defined to be a repeat with a positive net frequency.
+With this terminology, an NSMR is a repeat with a positive net frequency.
 Given the RLBWT of $T$, we show how to compute the set $\nsmr$ of all NSMRs in $T$ together with their net frequency/occurrences in $O(n)$ time and $O(r)$ space.
-We also show that an $O(r)$-space data structure can be built from the RLBWT to support queries of computing the net frequency of any query pattern $P$ in optimal $O(|P|)$ time.
+We also show that an $O(r)$-space data structure can be built from the RLBWT to compute the net frequency/occurrences of any pattern in optimal time.
 The data structure is built in $O(r)$ space and in $O(n)$ time with high probability or deterministic $O(n + |\nsmr| \log \log \min(\sigma, |\nsmr|))$ time, where $\sigma \le r$ is the alphabet size of $T$.
 To achieve this, we prove that the total number of net occurrences is less than $2r$.
 With the duality between net occurrences and \emph{minimal unique substrings (MUSs)}, we get a new upper bound $2r$ of the number of MUSs in $T$, which may be of independent interest.